mosaicdao/mosaic-pm/specification-discussions/20200108-coconsensus.md

 Following these checks coconsensus should mark the status of the checkpoint as `Committed`.

-Coconsensus must call on `Protocore:openMetablock(uint256 metablockHeight)`, as Protocore must know the current metablock height to

 Coconsensus must iterate over the array of updated validators and call on `Coreputation:upsert(updatedReputation)` and call `Protocore:upsert(updatedReputation)` to "join" or "logout" at the new metablock height.
+**Coconsensus must mirror this list of updated validators as received, so that core and protocore contain the same validator sets. (correction: coreputation doesnt have to return an action-enum)**

+Once all validators have been updated in Coreputation and protocore, the new validator set can be effectuated by calling `Protocore:openMetablock(uint256 metablockHeight, b32 kernelHash)`, as Protocore must know the current metablock height for knowing the current validator set.

 #### storing domainseparators
 Coconsensus must be able to hash Kernel and VoteMessage with the domain separator of the `Core` validators' contract on origin.
 We can provide the domain seperators for Self (and other protocores) metachainId through `CoconsensusGenesis` and have